 Malfunctions and troubleshooting, including immediate and remedial actions

-During the course, you participate in range drills to reinforce classroom instruction.
-Instructors focus on field-expedient maintenance methods to assist you in the field and on the range.
-These intense drills teach you how to troubleshoot and fix a firearm on the spot when necessary to keep it functioning.
+During the course, participation in range drills is utilized to reinforce classroom instruction.
+Instructors focus on field-expedient maintenance methods to assist armorers/operators both in the field and on the range.
+These intense drills develop the ability to troubleshoot and fix a firearm when necessary to keep it functioning.

 Proper loading and unloading procedures

 For further information or to schedule a class please contact: firstname.lastname@example.org or 702-564-0948

 Arena Training Facility offers on-site lodging for your convenience

 Factory courses are also offered on the following:

 Dillon M134D Mini Gun, M2HB/M2A1/M2A2 Heavy

 machine guns, M240 family General purpose machine gun, M60E6 General purpose machine gun,